DomVinyard/auth0-react-node-ts/README.md

 (The demo connects to an [api](https://replit.com/@DomVinyard/auth0-react-node-ts-server) hosted on Replit).

+## Workshop

+The Quick Start below will get you up and running quickly but for a deep dive we recommend working through the [Auth0 React Workshop](https://github.com/jamesqquick/auth0-react-workshop).

 ## Quick Start

 1. [Fork this repo](https://github.com/DomVinyard/auth0-react-node-ts/fork) and open it up in an editor.
 Run `yarn` to install dependencies.